International trade theory: Gravity model

 The Gravity model of trade presents a more empirical analysis of trading patterns.
 The gravity model, in its basic form, predicts trade based on the distance between countries and the interaction of the countries' economic sizes.
 The model mimics the Newtonian law of gravity which also considers distance and physical size between two objects.
 The model has been shown to have significant empirical validity.

 Ricardian trade theory extensions

 According to Eaton and Kortum, in the 21 century, "the Ricardian framework has experienced a revival.
 Much work in international trade during the last decade has returned to the assumption that countries gain from trade because they have access to different technologies. ...
 This line of thought has brought Ricardo's theory of comparative advantage back to center stage."
-The Ricardian trade theory was expanded and generalized multiple times: notably to treat many-country many-product situation and to include intermediate input trade, and choice of production techniques.
+The Ricardian trade theory was expanded and generalized multiple times: notably to treat many-country many-product situations and to include intermediate input trade, and choice of production techniques.
 In Ricardian framework, capital goods (comprising fixed capital) are treated as goods which are produced and consumed in the production.